Red Hat Enterprise Linux Eus

 By the Year

-In 2026 there have been 4 vulnerabilities in Red Hat Enterprise Linux Eus with an average score of 8.5 out of ten.
-Last year, in 2025 Enterprise Linux Eus had 14 security vulnerabilities published.
-If vulnerabilities keep coming in at the current rate, it appears that number of security vulnerabilities in Enterprise Linux Eus in 2026 could surpass last years number.
-However, the average CVE base score of the vulnerabilities in 2026 is greater by 0.97.
+In 2026 there have been 24 vulnerabilities in Red Hat Enterprise Linux Eus with an average score of 7.3 out of ten.
+Last year, in 2025 Enterprise Linux Eus had 17 security vulnerabilities published.
+That is, 7 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.02

 It may take a day or so for new Enterprise Linux Eus vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.